Vanessa Kraven: Canadian promotions

 In 2006, she made two appearances for Ontario's BSE Pro promotion; on May 7, she was unsuccessful in a five-way match won by Kobra Kai, and also including Don Paysan, El Vigote Dos, and Ash, and on July 9, she and Tiana Ringer lost a tag team match to Shantelle Taylor and Tracy Brooks.
 In 2007, she teamed with SeXXXy Eddy in a mixed tag team match against Kacey Diamond and Exess at the Association de Lutte Feminine's Sherri Martel Memorial Cup tournament.

-Since 2012, she has been wrestling for C*4, Acclaim Wrestling, Smash Wrestling in Toronto, and BATTLEWAR in Montreal.
+Since 2012, she has been wrestling and has made appearances for Canadian promotions such as C*4 (Ottawa), Acclaim Wrestling (Ottawa), Smash Wrestling (Toronto) and BATTLEWAR (Montreal).

 In April 2014, she debuted for NCW Femmes Fatales.
 Over the next several months, she picked up victories over wrestlers including Sassy Stephie and Jody D'Milo.

+Since returning from hiatus in April 2022, Kraven has wrestled for and made appearances at Canadian promotions such as C*4 and Acclaim in Ottawa, Destiny Wrestling in Toronto, Main Event Wrestling in Montreal, Femmes Fatales, and East Coast Pro Wrestling in Cape Breton, Nova Scotia.

+On April 20, 2024, Kraven debuted for East Coast Pro Wrestling in Cape Breton, Nova Scotia and won the ECPW women's championship from fan favorite Divya Fiji.

 Japanese promotions

 Kraven has done five tours of Japan.
 Her Japan debut being for the NEO Japan Ladies promotion in August 2006.
 Appearing for the Wrestle Expo in Tokyo, she was unsuccessful in gaining a victory against NWA Women's Pacific and NEO Single Champion Yoshiko Tamura during NEO's World Women's Wrestling Classic (WWWC) World Cup Tournament.
 During her tours of Japan Kraven has worked for NEO, Ice Ribbon, Pro Wrestling WAVE, JWP and Jd' Star.
 Her last Japan tour was in May 2010, working three shows for NEO and one show for JWP.